Perspective | The ridiculous hypocrisy of Sean Hannity hiding behind ‘freedom of the press’

 Those statements look like a winning entry into the Hypocrisy Hall of Fame.

-Everything about Hannity’s text messages, part of a trove of documents the House panel received from former chief of staff Mark Meadows after a subpoena, scream one thing: That the prime time host is not a journalist.
+Everything about Hannity’s text messages, part of a trove of documents the House panel received from former chief of staff Mark Meadows after a subpoena, scream one thing: that the prime-time host is not a journalist.

-“Guys, we have a clear path to land the plane in nine days,” Hannity wrote in a Jan.
-10 text to Meadows and Rep. Jim Jordan (R-Ohio), apparently referring to convincing Trump to end his presidency peacefully before Inauguration Day.
+“Guys, we have a clear path to land the plane in 9 days,” Hannity wrote in a Jan.
+10 text to Meadows and Rep. Jim Jordan (R-Ohio), apparently referring to persuading Trump to end his presidency peacefully before Inauguration Day.

 “We can’t lose the entire WH counsels office,” he wrote to Meadows a few days earlier, amid concerns that White House lawyers would resign to protest Trump’s plans to challenge the election results.